Learn about the billing page and manage your usage and costs when using ArcGIS Location Platform services.

 Your storage is sampled 24 times per day.
 Each hourly sample deducts the available free tier of storage allocated to your account.
 Then a billable amount is determined for that hour.
 The billable amount is multiplied by the cost of the service for 1 hour considering the number of days in the current month.
 Each hourly sample is added to provide a total cost for 1 day, and the daily cost is added each day to a monthly total.
 The storage amount is averaged hourly to accommodate abrupt fluctuations while adding and deleting data so the average provides a smoother picture of the data stored over the span of a day.
 Separate hourly storage averages are computed for Feature service storage and Tile and data storage.

-For example, if you store 200 MB for the entire day, the 24 hourly samples should add up to the same cost as 1 day of storage based on the number of days in the current month.
-For July, this is (200 MB stored - 100 MB free tier) * (0.024 cost per MB / 31 days in month) = $0.077419.
-At $0.077419 per day added up over 31 days is $2.40.
+For example, if you store 500 MB for the entire day, the 24 hourly samples should add up to the same cost as 1 day of storage based on the number of days in the current month.
+For the month of July, this is (500 MB stored - 250 MB free tier) * (0.0044 cost per MB / 31 days in month) = $0.03548.
+At $0.03548 per day added up over 31 days is $1.10.

 Bandwidth